Skip to Content

 When rain is in the forecast local crews will be keeping an eye on the hillsides.

-First responders want people able to return to their homes to be aware of the weather conditions that could lead to future evacuations.
+First responders want people who able to return to their homes to be aware of the weather conditions that could lead to future evacuations.

-"Don't wait for us to tell you to leave, if there is rain in forecast and you watch conditions become precarious I don't want you to wait for us to tell you to leave," said Ventura County Emergency Services Director Patrick Maynard.
+"Don't wait for us to tell you to leave, if there is rain in forecast and you watch conditions become precarious I don't want you to wait for us to tell you to leave," said Ventura County Emergency Services Director, Patrick Maynard.

-"Everyone has a really good attitude, even the people who have lost everyone, and the hard part is still to come, they have to rebuild and that takes time," said Safechuck," One of the gentlemen said it s a marathon and you have to maintain that good attitude."
+"Everyone has a really good attitude, even the people who have lost everyone, and the hard part is still to come, they have to rebuild and that takes time," said Safechuck, "one of the gentlemen said 'it's a marathon and you have to maintain that good attitude.'"

 Those disasters and recoveries have helped them fine-tune their response.